xn-intenton-z2a/repository0-plot-code-lib/README.md

 (An exploration of our repository's evolution through the Equation Plotter Library's development.)

-In its early hours, `repository0` emerged with the revolutionary idea of transforming mathematical formulae into visual plots.
+In its early hours, `plot-code-lib` emerged with the revolutionary idea of transforming mathematical formulae into visual plots.
 Initially featuring quadratic curves and sine waves, the functionality has been expanded to include linear, cosine, polar, exponential, and logarithmic plots.
 This release introduces a rotation feature for SVG outputs, custom title support for enhanced user-friendliness, an interactive CLI mode, summary output for plot statistics, and a default demo output (with usage instructions) that runs and terminates immediately when no arguments are provided, along with improved error handling and code consistency.

 **Version:** Equation Plotter Library version 0.2.0-14